Which comes easier to you, listing needs that you would like God’s help with/ or listing praises as to what he has recently done in your life?

-Our brains are naturally wired to be concerned about the problems of life: we have to work hard to see all the beauty and wonder and praiseworthy things that God is doing.
+Our brains are naturally wired to be concerned about the problems of life: we have to work hard to see all the beauty and wonder and praiseworthy things that God has done and is doing.

-Sure we are grateful for things He has done in the distant past, but I find that it is the recent acts of the Holy Spirit in my life that give me the courage to get up and face today.
+Sure we are grateful for things he has done in the distant past but what have I noticed him do recently.
+I find that it is the recent acts of the Holy Spirit in my life that give me the courage to get up and face today.

-I led a sunday school class for adult mature Christians a few years ago.
+I led a Sunday school class for adult Christians a few years ago.
 I would start by splitting the whiteboard into (praises / requests) and then we would go to prayer.
 At first the requests side was packed and the praise side was empty.
-I than posed the question,” Is it that God has not been answering prayers, in which case why ask Him for more?
-Or do we promptly forget His blessings, in which case why should He answer if it brings Him no glory?”
+I than posed the question,” Is it that God has not been answering prayers, in which case why ask him for more?
+Or do we promptly forget His blessings, in which case why should he answer?
 It only took a few weeks to fill out the praises side with current answers to prayer.
-I guess the problem was lack of observing God at work and remembering.
+I guess the problem was lack of observing God at work and lack of remembering.

 James 1:17 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.

 Philippians 4:8Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.